-To identify the presence of inflammation, to determine its severity, and to monitor response to treatment.
-A more sensitive form of the test, high-sensitivity C-reactive protein (hs-CRP), is used to assess your risk of heart disease.
+CRP is used to identify the presence of inflammation, to determine its severity, and to monitor response to treatment.
+A more sensitive form of the test, C-reactive protein high sensitivity (hsCRP), is used to assess your risk of heart disease.

-When your doctor suspects that you might be suffering from an inflammatory disorder (as with certain types of arthritis and autoimmune disorders or inflammatory bowel disease) or to check for the possibility of infection (especially after surgery)
+When it is suspected that you might be suffering from an inflammatory disorder (as with certain types of arthritis and autoimmune disorders or inflammatory bowel disease) or to check for the possibility of infection (especially after surgery).

 C-reactive protein (CRP) is a protein made by the liver and secreted into the blood.
 It is often the first evidence of inflammation or an infection in the body.
 Its concentration increases in the blood within a few hours after the start of infection or other inflammatory injury.
 The level of CRP can increase many hundred-fold in response to inflammation and then drop relatively quickly as soon as the inflammation passes, making it a valuable test to monitor effectiveness of treatment.